 Most cases are mild.
 Symptoms improve quickly when you climb down the mountain to a lower altitude.

-Severe cases may result in death due to lung problems or brain swelling, called cerebral edema.
+Severe cases may result in death due to lung problems (pulmonary edema) or brain swelling (cerebral edema).

 In remote locations, emergency evacuation may not be possible, or treatment may be delayed.
 This can have a negative effect on the outcome.